JeremyLleva/ChatApplication/README.md

 ## Setup:

--cd into both server and client directory and run these commands -npm i
+-cd into both server and client directory and run 'npm i' then 'npm start' in both directories
--npm start

 ## Introducation